Adobe Photoshop Elements

 Guided Mode

-You can also create panoramas, group shots from multiple images, or add decorative frames.
-There are 45 different options to choose from, and Photoshop Elements walks you through all the steps needed to pull off some complex editing magic.
+You can also create panoramas, group shots from multiple images, add decorative frames, and lots more.
+There are 71 different options to choose from, and Photoshop Elements walks you through all the steps needed to pull off some complex editing magic.

-Once you’re done, the Guided mode wizard will either let you continue editing in Quick or Expert mode, or walk you through the process of saving and sharing your latest creation on social media, Flickr or SmugMug, two popular photo sharing sites.
+Once you’re done, the Guided mode wizard will either let you continue editing in Quick or Expert mode or walk you through the process of saving and sharing your latest creation on Facebook, Twitter, or Flickr, a formerly popular photo-sharing site.
+The available sharing options feel a bit out of date, but they have stayed the same for the last several releases.

 Creating With Photoshop Elements